When: Friday 1st February 2019, 7 – 9 pm

 Casting bio-aggregate wall insulation to existing masonry – undertaking specialist training, a practitioner perspective.

-Getting on-board, early adopters looking for a more sympathetic approach to insulating our heritage housing stock with the endorsement of Bristol City Council Principle Historic Environment Officer.
+Early adopters looking for a more sympathetic approach to insulating our heritage housing stock with support from Joseph Little Dublin Institute Technology and Bristol City Council Principle Historic Environment Officer.

 Early prototyping, testing transient hygrothermal performance analysis with extremes of moisture.
 Research requires double-loop learning and real-world collaboration.